Reuben Reid: Exeter City

 Reid joined Exeter City on 13 September 2016.
 Reid scored his first goal for Exeter in a 4–1 win at Barnet on 15 October 2016.

 Forest Green Rovers

 On 5 January 2018, Reid signed for fellow League Two club Forest Green Rovers for an undisclosed fee on a two-and-a-half-year deal, scoring the only goal in a 1–0 victory over Port Vale a day later.

 He was transfer listed by Forest Green Rovers at the end of the 2018–19 season.

 Cheltenham Town

 On 24 June 2019, it was announced that Reid had agreed to join local rivals Cheltenham Town on a free transfer.

 Yeovil Town

 On 5 January 2021, Reid re-joined National League side Yeovil Town until the end of the 2020–21 season.
 At the end of the 2021–22 season, Reid was released by Yeovil following the expiry of his contract.

 Weston-super-Mare

-In June 2022, Reid joined Southern Football League Premier South club Weston-super-Mare for the upcoming 2022–23 season.
+In June 2022, Reid joined Southern Football League Premier South club Weston-super-Mare.
+At the end of the 2024–25 season, Reid left Weston-super-Mare following the expiry of his contract having scored 34 goals and assisted 34 in 131 games.